jryio/commit-comments/README.md

 Search functionality is implemented using pcregrep which is portable to many Linux distributions and OS X. If pcregrep is not available on the system, GNU grep is a backup (not required to use the hooks).

-GNU grep is used for the `-P` Perl Regular Expression flag and the `\K` variable loopback symbol.
+GNU grep is used for the `-P` Perl Regular Expression flag and the `\K` variable lookback symbol.

 ### Contributing & Todo